Yixin-Hu/TetWild/README.md

 Our mesher stops optmizing the mesh when maximum energy is smaller than filtering energy.
 Thus, larger filtering energy means less optimization and sooner stopping.
 If you do not care about quality, then give a larger filtering energy would let you get the result earlier.
 The energy we used here is conformal AMIPS whose range is from 3 to +inf.
 The default filtering energy is 10.

+💡 We suggest not to set filtering energy smaller than 8 for complex input.

 - Maximum number of optimzation passes

 Our mesher stops optmizing the mesh when the maximum number of passes is reached.
 The default number is 80.